minerva79/minerva79.github.io/_posts/2017-04-29-board_game.md

 title: Visualisation of board game categories
 ---

-*mrpantherson* has recently updated a a collection of board game information from Board Game Geek and hosted in as [Board Game Data - March 2017](https://www.kaggle.com/mrpantherson/board-game-data) on Kaggle.
+*mrpantherson* has recently updated a collection of board game information from Board Game Geek and hosted in as [Board Game Data - March 2017](https://www.kaggle.com/mrpantherson/board-game-data) on Kaggle.

 Context of the data-set: